 Vienna Pride and Rainbow Parade

 Vienna Pride has become not just an institution, but also a symbol of diversity and equality.
-From May 25 to June 9, the focus will once again be on the LGBT community.
-Vienna City Hall, the city’s official government building, will once again host a Vienna Pride conference on June 7.
-The Pride Village on Rathausplatz will also be celebrating a comeback: Vienna’s queer scene will be buzzing here from June 6 to 8.
-The Rainbow Parade on June 8, the largest march in Austria, will once again be attended by around 200,000 people.
-As is the case every year, the parade will make its way along the most beautiful boulevard in the world: Vienna’s Ringstrasse.
+From May 31 to June 15, the LGBTIQ+ community will take center stage once again.
+Vienna City Hall, the city’s official government building, will once again host a Vienna Pride conference on June 6.
+The Pride Village on Rathausplatz will also be constructed again and will be a popular meeting place for all LGBTIQ+ people: Vienna’s queer scene will be buzzing here from June 12 to 14.
+As is the case every year, the Rainbow Parade on June 14 will take place on the most beautiful boulevard in the world: Vienna’s Ringstrasse.

 Pride events

-As happens every year, numerous events will be held in conjunction with Vienna Pride: the Vienna Pride Beach Day, for example (May 30), the Vienna Pride Drag Beach (June 2) and the now legendary Pride Run Vienna on June 7, which, like the parade, runs along Vienna’s Ringstrasse.
-There will also be exciting LGBT city tours that offer in-depth insights into Vienna’s queer history.
+As happens every year, numerous events will be held in conjunction with Vienna Pride: the Vienna Pride Beach Day, for example (June 1), the Vienna Pride Drag Beach (June 9) and the now legendary Pride Run Vienna on June 13, which, like the parade, runs along Vienna’s Ringstrasse.
+There will also be exciting LGBTIQ+ city tours that offer in-depth insights into Vienna’s queer history.

 Display alternative text